Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: maximum explosion damage - 800
 * Unupgraded: minimum explosion damage - 400
 * Upgraded: increased impact damage from 675 to 2250 (weapon file shows it is suppose to do this amount of damage but it does not)
-* Upgraded: increased impact damage from 3000 to 9000
+* Upgraded: increased headshot impact damage from 3000 to 9000
 * Upgraded: maximum explosion damage - 2500
 * Upgraded: minimum explosion damage - 1250
 * Upgraded: zombies now get attracted immediately

 ### CZ75 Dual Wield
-* Upgraded: reduced recoil
+* Decreased recoil

 ### Dragunov
 * Removed (replaced by PSG1)